axelparmentier/axelparmentier.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a researcher and associate professor at Ecole des Ponts since 2016, where I have founded and hold the artificial intelligence for air transport chair with Air France.
+I am a researcher and professor at École Nationale des Ponts et Chaussées, where I have founded and hold the artificial intelligence for air transport chair with Air France.

 My research lies at the interplay of operations research and machine learning.
 I develop theoretical results and practically efficient algorithms for data-driven combinatorial optimization problems.
 I have a strong taste for industrial applications, notably in the fields of air transportation, supply chain, and predictive maintenance.